 Vanderbilt.
 Texas.
 Oregon State.

-Even to the most casual of baseball fans, those schools are instantly recognizable as some of the top collegiate baseball programs in the nation.
+Even to the most casual baseball fans, those schools are instantly recognizable as some of the top collegiate baseball programs in the nation.

 But what about Pasadena City College?